corbindavenport/metrodeck/README.md

 __TweetDeck is a trademark of Twitter, inc. MetroDeck is not affiliated with Twitter in any way.
 Due to a Chrome limitation, this does not work with the TweetDeck app for Chrome.
 Please use the web version (tweetdeck.twitter.com) instead.__

 ---------------------------------------------------------
+__New in MetroDeck 1.3:__
+* Updated to support TweetDeck 3.9.798-f9da451
+* Improved console messages
+* Overall improvements to codebase

 __New in MetroDeck 1.2:__
 * Scrollbars now follow Metro UI design
 * Fixed bug where TweetDeck's new 'New Tweets' indicator was broken